ucb-eecs251b/sp22-labs/lab1/spec.md

 developed here at UC Berkeley.
 Chipyard is open-sourced online and is based on the Chisel and FIRRTL hardware description libraries, as well as the Rocket Chip SoC generation ecosystem.
-Chipyard brings together much of the work on hardware design methodology from Berkeley over the last decade, as well as other useful tools, into a single repository that gaurentees version compatibility between the projects it submodules.
+Chipyard brings together much of the work on hardware design methodology from Berkeley over the last decade, as well as other useful tools, into a single repository that gaurantees version compatibility between the projects it submodules.

 A designer can use Chipyard to build, test, and tapeout (manufacture) a RISC-V-based SoC.
 This includes RTL development integrated with Rocket Chip, cloud FPGA-accelerated simulation with FireSim, and physical design